codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's the worst part about being a cross-eyed teacher?

-They can't control their pupils.
+As I suspected, someone has been adding soil to my garden.
+The plot thickens.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+Which computer hardware device provides an interface for all other connected devices to communicate?
- 1. Python
+ 1. Hard Disk Drive
- 2. C
+ 2. Motherboard
- 3. Jakarta
+ 3. Random Access Memory
- 4. Java
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  Java
+  Motherboard
 </details>